 Longboarding is a passion .
 If you’re like me, you may have gotten hooked the moment you first put your feet on a longboard.
 Or, you may just feel the itch to give it a try but you’re not yet ready to fork out a lot of money on a board.

 Is it possible to get started with serious longboarding by buying a cheap longboard ?
-Well I think so.
-In this post, I am going to explain why.
+I think so, and in this post, I am going to explain why.

-Next, we’ll take a closer look at 10 popular cheap longboards I’ve selected based on these criteria.
+Next, I’ll take a closer look at 10 popular cheap longboards I’ve selected based on these criteria.

 But first, let’s do a bit of scoping.